mamezou-tech/mamezou-tech-site/src/en/posts/blogs/2024/0421_openai-file-search-intro.md

 translate: true
 ---

-:::alert
+:::info
-This article has been automatically translated.
+To reach a broader audience, this article has been translated from Japanese.
-The original article is [here](https://developer.mamezou-tech.com/blogs/2024/04/21/openai-file-search-intro/).
+You can find the original version [here](https://developer.mamezou-tech.com/blogs/2024/04/21/openai-file-search-intro/).
 :::

 Recently, there have been active updates to the OpenAI API (perhaps GPT-5 will be announced soon...).
 There was a major update to the Assistants API a little while ago.